p4vl0-dev/Token-Action-HUD-Cyberpunk-style/README.md

 # Token Action HUD Cyberpunk style
-Module which provides overriding of main theme of TAH Core HUD in favor of Cyberpunk Red x 2077 style
+Module which provides overriding of main theme of TAH Core HUD in favor of Cyberpunk Red x 2077 style.
+Included font support cyrillic text.

 ## Supporting Foundry V12 / V13 (V14 may be)